Keep up to date with the latest information from the UK GLP monitoring authority.

 Complete and submit ato the GLPMA.

-The UK GLPMA reviews the application and approves your facility as a prospective member of the programme.
+The UK GLPMA reviews the application and provided the application requirements are met will approve your facility as a prospective member of the programme.

 Within 12 weeks the GLPMA carries out an implementation inspection of your facility and systems to: